perl-mortgage/perl_recruit/index.md

     lender, combined with quick turnarounds, personalized service and unmatched integrity that has won us the loyalty of customers who return to us time and again for their financing needs.</p>"
-  right_side: "<h4>When it comes to both our borrowers and our employees, we are at
+  right_side: "#### When it comes to both our borrowers and our employees, we are
-    the forefront of innovation.
-We are curious and driven to exceed our borrowers’ expectations.</h4>"
+    at the forefront of innovation.
+We are curious and driven to exceed our borrowers’ expectations."
   locations: 39
   employees: 400+
   states: 35